 - What would you do if you saw someone stealing from the register drawer?

-- What your teacher/former colleague would say about you?
-(Reference-check is pretty common in this field.
+- What would your teacher/former colleague say about you?
+(Reference-check is pretty common in this field of work.
 If you get this question in an interview, there is a good chance that they will actually call your former employer, or even a teacher, and ask for a feedback on your work, or on your personality.
 Try to stay humble, do not exaggerate.
 Say that you know that there is always a room for improvement, in everything we do.)

 - When can you start?
-When can you work?
+What is your availability?
 (Try to show some flexibility in your answer.
 Study the shift patterns in the place.
 Are they open on Sundays?
 Late in the night?
 Show them that you did your homework, and understand what it takes to work for them.)